anjukumawat29/anjukumawat29/README.md

 ### 👩‍💻 About Me

-🎓 Final year B.Tech CSE student at Rajasthan College of Engineering for Women (CGPA: 9.56)
+🎓 Final year B.Tech CSE student
 🧠 Passionate about **AI, ML**, and **full-stack web development**
 🚀 Building real-world solutions using **FastAPI**, **MERN**, and **NLP**
 📚 Active learner with a curious mind and research mindset